devth/devth.com/drafts/2025-03-24-platform-product-separation.md

 ## Programmatic Operation

 A true platform is a system that can be programmatically managed and operated.
-If your platform upgrade requires opening a PR in 60 app-repos, you're doing it wrong.
+If your platform upgrade requires opening a PR in 60 (or 600) app-repos, you're doing it wrong.

 ## What does this mean?